 - Install the banjo bolt on the end of the brake line with a copper crush washer on both sides of the line banjo fitting.
 Hand-thread the bolt into the inlet port on the caliper.
-Torque the banjo bolt with a 14mm socket to 14 ft.-lbs. - Remove the rubber cap from the hard line on the car, and insert the brake line into the bracket.
-Handtighten the hard line fitting into the Spiegler line.
-Use the 11mm box wrench to tighten the connection.
+Torque the banjo bolt with a 14mm socket to 18 lb-ft (25Nm). - Remove the rubber cap from the hard line on the car, and insert the brake line into the bracket.
+Hand-tighten the hard line fitting into the Spiegler line.
+Use the 13mm line wrench and 14mm box wrench to tighten the connection.
 Do not overtighten.
 Just make sure the connection is snug and leak free.
+Install retaining clip.

-Install retaining clip on both the inboard fitting and the upright bracket. - Turn the steering wheel lock-to-lock, and make sure the brake line is not touching anything, binding, or rubbing.
-If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference. - If line seems twisted, use the supplied plastic blocks and a pair of pliers to twist fitting so that the line is not overly twisted.
+• If line seems twisted, use the supplied plastic blocks and a pair of pliers to twist fitting so that the line is not overly twisted.
 See brake line packaging for instructions.